tbenade/wercker-devcenter/source/articles/boxes/bash.md

 We have inheritence for boxes and as such we inherit from a box called [webessentials](https://github.com/wercker/box-ubuntu12.04-webessentials) which is a base box with the most popular libraries for the web installed such as `curl`, `libxslt` and `git`.
+With regards to inheritance, you may want to keep your boxes lightweight.
+Otherwise the result could be that packages will conflict with each other in one way or another.
+It also results in your boxes being sharp, and fitted for a single purpose, as opposed to a blunt instrument.

 #### Type